hans2103/plg_system_rsfppostcodeapi/README.md

  - latitude `js-lat`
  - longitude `js-lon`

-These class names need to be added under the `Attributes` tab when editing a field in RSForm! in order for the auto-complete to work.
+These class names need to be added under the `Attributes` tab in the textarea when editing a field in RSForm! in order for the auto-complete to work.
+Below an example.

+Example:
+``class="js-postcode"``